Silver

 flatware, but also produced stylish pieces of hollowware.
 The Philadelphia firm

-of Simons, Brother and Company acquired the Vansant manufactory in 1892.
+of Simons, Brother & Company acquired the Vansant manufactory in 1892.

 One